Let’s recap and expand upon what we currently know about them.

 In most cases the distinction is unnoticeable, because operators are suited to treat them as the same.

-Remember the two special numeric values?
+Remember these two special numeric values?

 -Infinite) is a special numeric value that is greater (less) than anything.

-NaNrepresends an error.
+NaNrepresents an error.

 They belong to the type